Lolanimus/ESLint_Prettier_Template/README.md

-# ESLint_Prettier_Template
+# Template1
-A template for projects that use ESLint and Prettier
+A template for projects that use Webpack, ESLint and Prettier